-In this post, Suzie shares her tips for scoring an ATAR of 99.55.
+In this post, Sydney Girls alumnus, Suzie, shares her tips for scoring an ATAR of 99.55.

 Here are the three most important things I discovered during my HSC journey that helped me achieve my ATAR of 99.55.

 To excel in the HSC you need to first ask yourself what you want to achieve, what is it exactly that you want to get out of it, a specific ATAR goal or a University course you want to get into.
 Setting a goal will drive you to work harder and motivate yourself to achieve these goals.
 Having this self-motivation is really important, I set myself a goal of 99.65 which I thought I’d never reach and aimed for it the entire year, I had my doubts, but ultimately, this really motivated me to work hard and caused me to persevere through all the stressful assessments.
 Despite not reaching this goal, I’ve exceeded my expectations and actually come close to achieving it, something I’d never imagined.
 Ultimately, you need to actually want to work hard, not to please others, but for yourself.

 Additionally, having a friend around who has a similar goal is useful as you can motivate each other when the other seems to have given up (the post-HSC trials periodwhere everyone seems to have given up – Don’t let yourself/your friends slack off!!!!).